carter-yagemann/ARCUS/README.md

 The general setup steps are:

-1. Install Griffin Linux kernel (only required if you want to record your own traces)
+1. Install a trace interface: Griffin or Perf (only required if you want to record your own traces)

 2. Install angr